Python – The Best Language for Startup Programming

 Choosing the right programming language for your startup is not an easy decision, considering the huge variety of available options.
-And it’s not enough to choose the one just because the language is more popular, or recommended by developers, or is considered the best by your mate.
-The choice of a programming language, especially for a startup, should be wise, reason-based and ruled by the business goals your product aims to achieve.
+And it’s not enough to choose one just because it’s more popular, an experienced developer recommended it or a friend claimed it’s the best of the best.
+The choice of a programming language, especially for a startup, should be wise and based on sound reasons.

 But why is it so critical?